 Latest prices for Azerbaijani oil disclosed

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, dropped by 18 cents on May 10 compared to the previous price, making up $67.86 per barrel, Trend reports referring to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by 24 cents on May 11 compared to the previous price, making up $68.1 per barrel, Trend reports referring to the source from the country's oil and gas market.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.